 In my view, the combined employment (or amalgamation) of the theories of Guskey (1986), Vygotsky (1978) and Freire (1972) provides an essential framework for the professional development of adults in general and teachers in particular.
 Guskey (2002:381) mentions that professional development programmes are "efforts to bring about changes in the classroom practices of teachers, in their attitudes and beliefs".
 However, the main objective of the purpose to change the teachers' attitudes and beliefs is the change to an articulated end, which is the change in the learning outcomes of learners.
 In other words, Guskey's (1986) change theory is not only about the teacher but, ultimately, the improvement of learners' learning, as shown in diagram 2.3.
-Guskey (1986:383) believes that "professional development programmes are systematic efforts to change teachers' classroom practices".
-Therefore, it can be said that Guskey's (1986) change theory is not only about the teacher but ultimately about the improvement of learners, learning through the improvement in the teacher's classroom practices, behaviours and beliefs, as shown in diagram 2.3, which appropriately fits in with the study.
+Guskey (1986:383) believes that "professional development programmes are systematic efforts to change theory is not only about the teachers' classroom practices".
+Therefore, it can be said that Guskey's (1986) change theory is not only about the teachers is not only about the teachers' classroom practices".
+Therefore, it can be said that Guskey's (1986) change theory is not only about the teacher's classroom practices, behaviours and beliefs, as shown in diagram 2.3, which appropriately fits in with the study.